twilio/twilio-php/README.md

 </Response>
 ```

+## Using a Custom HTTP Client

+To use a custom HTTP client with this helper library, please see the [Twilio documentation](https://www.twilio.com/docs/libraries/php/custom-http-clients-php).

 ## Docker Image

 The `Dockerfile` present in this repository and its respective `twilio/twilio-php` Docker image are currently used by Twilio for testing purposes only.